 Fund oversight and investor representation can take a range of different forms.
-However, for most funds oversight by a committee would take the form of either a
+However, for most funds, the oversight entity would take the form of either:

-- Supervisory Committee(independent), or - Advisory Committee (not truly independent unless best practice is followed), - For authorised funds, an AFM board and a depositary or trustee.
+- a supervisory committee (independent); - an advisory committee (not truly independent unless best practice is followed); or - for authorised funds, an authorised fund manager (AFM) board and a depositary or trustee.